R1chard04/Object-Detection/README.md

 # Install virtual environment on local machine
 # Unix/MacOS:
 $ python3 -m venv env

 # Window:
 > py -m venv env

 # Activating the a virtual environment
 # Unix/MacOS:
 $ cd backend
 $ source myenv/bin/activate

 # Windows:
 > cd backend
 > .\myenv\Scripts\activate

-# Insalling the packages in virtual environment
+# Installing the packages in virtual environment
 # For both Windows and Unix/MacOS
 $ cd txt_files
 $ pip install -r requirements1.txt

 # Start the server that listening on port 5000
 # change directory back to the root directory
 $ python app.py

 # To deactivate the virtual environment
 # For both Windows and Unix/MacOS:
 $ deactivate

 # Note: For best experience, enable Flask debugging mode for local development and disable for production due to security risks.
 ```